CPK Insurance

 Most Arizona electronics retailers start with general liability insurance, commercial property insurance, and a business owners policy.
 If the store handles customer data, payment systems, or repair intake records, cyber liability coverage is often important too.
 If you carry high-value inventory or run a showroom, make sure the quote reflects property coverage for equipment and inventory.

 The average premium in Arizona varies by store size, location, inventory value, claims history, and the coverages you choose.
 A small electronics shop in a strip mall may see different pricing than a larger showroom or repair-focused location.
-The data provided shows an average range of $49 to $203 per month in the state, but actual quotes vary.
+Actual quotes vary based on those factors.

 Arizona generally requires workers' compensation for businesses with 1 or more employees, with the listed exemptions for sole proprietors, partners, working members of LLCs, and casual workers.
 Many commercial leases also require proof of general liability coverage.
 If you use a business vehicle, Arizona commercial auto minimums apply.